To start at the beginning:

 It all adds up people…….

 So to sum it up.
 Whenever you visit my site here and click around a bit, that generates pageviews for me which in turn adds to the pool of cents and nickles that the ads bring me.
-Whenever you buy something through an affiliate of me, it gives me something too, and if you go to my sponsors from my site you earn my undying gratitude and love.
+Whenever you buy something through an affiliate of me, it gives me something too (without costing you a cent more), and if you go to my sponsors from my site you earn my undying gratitude and love.

 Every post I write is still just me talking to you and showing you what I have been up to.
 And if that something I have been up to, involves playing around with something (or somewhere) that somebody has given me or paid me for, I will always let you know explicitly.